aitc-h/euler/README.md

 # euler
 Python-based solutions to the problems on [Project Euler](https://projecteuler.net/)

+## Utilities

+I moved some common functions into the [utility](utility) directory.

+### Constants

+The [constants](utility/constants.py) file contains definitions of common mathematical constants not provided by `math`.

+### Decorators

+The [decorators](utility/decorators.py) file contains the decorators used to time the execution time of functions and print the return value from a function.
+This is mainly to remove messy repeated code.

+### Maths functions

+[math_f](utility/math_f.py) is a collection of mathematical functions.

 ## Solutions

 | [1](problem1.py) | [2](problem2.py) | [3](problem3.py) | [4](problem4.py) | [5](problem5.py) | [6](problem6.py) | [7](problem7.py) | [8](problem8.py) | [9](problem9.py) | [10](problem10.py) |